Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Choy Yee Keong is currently attached to the Faculty of Economics, Keio University, Tokyo as a Senior Research Fellow cum Lecturer in Environmental Economics.
+Dr. Choy Yee Keong, Ph.D. is currently a Senior Research Fellow and Lecturer in Environmental Economic Theory in the Faculty of Economics, Keio University, Tokyo.
+He is also a member of the review committee of the Japan Society for the Promotion of Science (JSPS).
 Prior to this, he was with the National Institutes for the Humanities, Research Institute for Humanity and Nature (RIHN), Kyoto, Japan as an invited scholar.
-He was also attached to Kyoto University (Faculty of Economics and the Graduate School of Economics) as an Assistant Professor and Research Fellow, teaching/conducting research on Southeast Asian economies, sustainable development issues, environmental management, and environmental ethics.
-Keong has more than 10 years of field research experience in development and environmental issues in Southeast Asia especially in Malaysia.
-The author has also published extensively in various international peer reviewed journals and presented his papers at numerous international conferences held in various parts of the world.
-Also, he has often been invited by various universities to deliver public lectures on development, energy and environmental issues.
+He was also an Assistant Professor and Research Fellow at Kyoto University.
+He has over 10 years of field research experience in development and environmental issues in Southeast Asia, especially in Malaysia.
+He has also published extensively in various international peer-reviewed journals and has presented his papers at numerous international conferences held in various parts of the world.
+He has also often been invited by various universities to deliver public lectures on development, energy, and environmental issues.

-Senior Research Fellow cum Lecturer in Environmental Economics, Faculty of Economics, Keio University, Tokyo, Japan
+Senior Research Fellow and Lecturer in Environmental Economic Theory, Faculty of Economics, Keio University, Tokyo, Japan